directdrivewheels

 What to watch out for

-Second, Fanatec’s quality control.
-The hardware ships from the same lines as the CSL DD and it inherits the same intermittent QC pattern: most bases ship perfect, some need RMA for play in the QR, rattle or motor symptoms.
-The new Corsair-era 3-year warranty (introduced June 2025) gives you longer cover than the old 24-month policy, but the RMA queue itself is a separate problem the warranty can’t fix.
+Fanatec’s quality control history is intermittent, not bad.
+The hardware ships from the same lines as the CSL DD and it inherits the same QC pattern: most bases ship perfect, a small minority arrive with play in the QR, motor rattle, or in rare cases a faulty internal component that causes the wheelbase to overheat.
+The new Corsair-era three-year warranty (introduced June 2025, up from the previous 24 months) gives longer cover than the old policy, but the warranty does not shorten the RMA queue.
+If your first base arrives faulty, plan for two to three weeks of downtime while it is processed.
+Most do not.
+Some do.

-Third, the bundled CSL Pedals.
-They are a two-pedal kit with no load cell.
+The bundled CSL Pedals.
+A two-pedal kit with no load cell.
 They are the first thing serious drivers replace, and replacing them is a meaningful per-lap upgrade.
-Budget for either CSL Pedals LC, V3 pedals, or a third-party load-cell set.
+Budget for either CSL Pedals LC, V3 pedals, or a third-party load-cell set from Heusinkveld or Asetek.

 Verdict